 But here’s the crux: how can you know what really makes your customers tick when they aren’t even aware of their true motivations themselves?

-Understanding common biases in customer researchPeople are inherently bad at explaining behavior
+Understanding common biases in online marketing researchPeople are inherently bad at explaining behavior

 Just because most decisions are made on autopilot doesn’t mean we can’t try to understand them.
 However, simply asking someone to delve into their own brain to provide you with an explanation for what they just did will most likely result in the wrong answer.